Dimensional/SteamArchiver/README.md

 `-cellid <#>`			| the overridden CellID of the content server to download from.
 `-max-servers <#>`		| maximum number of content servers to use. (default: 20).
 `-max-downloads <#>`	| maximum number of chunks to download concurrently. (default: 8).
-`-loginid <#>`			| a unique 32-bit integer Steam LogonID in decimal, required if running multiple instances of DepotDownloader concurrently.
+`-loginid <#>`			| a unique 32-bit integer Steam LogonID in decimal, required if running multiple instances of SteamArchiver concurrently.
 `-V` or `--version`     | print version and runtime

 ## Frequently Asked Questions